 Minnesota Head Start Association (MHSA)

-Offers annual training opportunities for parents across the State, including civic leadership and how the Minnesota Legislature works.
-Parent participants also have the opportunity to serve on the MHSA Board of Directors, giving them further opportunity to affect change.
+Offers annual training opportunities for parents across Minnesota, including on civic leadership and how the Minnesota Legislature works.
+Parent participants also have the opportunity to serve on the MHSA board of directors, giving them further opportunity to affect change.

 Pacer Center

-Provides resources on how parent leadership, including questions parent leaders should ask, how to partner with a child's school, and how to serve as a representative in state and local groups.
-It also provides a way to contact parents through the State of Minnesota.
+Provides resources on parent leadership in special education, including questions parent leaders should ask, how to partner with a child’s school, and how to serve as a representative in State and local groups.